-9) if the IP-CAN is DVB-RCS2, then the "phone-context" tel URI parameter is based on data configured locally in the UE; and
+9) if the IP-CAN is DVB-RCS2, then the "phone-context" tel URI parameter is based on data configured locally in the UE;

-10) if the IP-CAN is 5GS via 3GPP access, then the "phone-context" tel URI parameter is a domain name.
-It is constructed from the MCC, the MNC and the home network domain name by concatenating the MCC, MNC, and the string "5gs" as domain labels before the home network domain name.
+10) if the IP-CAN is 5GS via 3GPP access and the serving network is a PLMN, then the "phone-context" tel URI parameter is a domain name.
+It is constructed from the MCC, the MNC and the home network domain name by concatenating the MCC, MNC, and the string "5gs" as domain labels before the home network domain name; and

+11) if the IP-CAN is 5GS via 3GPP access and the serving network is an SNPN, then the "phone-context" tel URI parameter is a domain name.
+It is constructed from the MCC, the MNC, the NID and the home network domain name by concatenating the MCC, MNC, the SNPN Network Identifier (NID) (11 hexadecimal digits) as specified in 3GPP TS 23.003 [3] and the string "5gs-snpn" as domain labels before the home network domain name.

 If the access network information is not available in the UE, then the "phone-context" tel URI parameter is set to the home network domain name preceded by the string "geo-local.".